frankheat/offsecnotes/content/web/vulnerabilities/host-header-injection.md

 * Single web server hosts multiple websites or applications.

-- Slthough each of these distinct websites will have a different domain name, they all share a common IP address with the server.
+- Although each of these distinct websites will have a different domain name, they all share a common IP address with the server.

 * Websites hosted in this way on a single server are known as "virtual hosts".